Nicolas-Gatien/Nicolas-Gatien/README.md

 ### Hello!
 I'm Nicolas, I code.

 ## I'm a Developer, Designer, and Student
-- 🤖 I'm currently learning AI
+- 🤖 Attempting to understand Reinforcement Learning
 - 🕛 I'm 16 years old
 - 📚 I'm currently learning as much as I can